 - (1) You buy 6.1% of a listed corporation.
-This purchase is notifiable as your interest has crossed the 5% threshold. - (2) You sell 0.3% and the percentage figure of your interest passes though the 6% level.
-This is notifiable as the previous notice was given when first crossing the 5% threshold and does not count as a "last notification". - (3) You buy 0.4% passing through the 6% level.
+This is an "initial notification" which is notifiable. - (2) You sell 0.3% and the percentage figure of your interest passes though the 6% level.
+This is notifiable as the previous notice is an initial notification which is not counted as a "last notification". - (3) You buy 0.4% passing through the 6% level.
 This is notifiable.
 It does not qualify for the de minimis exception because the percentage level of your interest after the transaction is not "the same as or lower" than your previous interest.
 This is a notification under s.313(1)(c) and qualifies as being a "Last notification" if the next transaction qualifies for the de minimis exemption.